cloudmesh/cloudmesh-pi-cluster/cloudmesh/cluster/k3/README.md

 see cloudmesh.k3.k3.enable_containers():

 ## NOTE
-This current implementation currently requires Wifi settings set up on your worker as you need to download K3S from the internet.
+This current implementation currently requires Wifi settings set up on your worker as you need to download K3S from the internet on worker setup.

 ## Setup
 ### Master